Hung Liu Reflects on Migration in de Young's Wilsey Court

 Contemporary Art at the de Young Museum

 Overseen by curator in charge Claudia Schmuckli, the Museums’ Contemporary Art Program launched in 2016 to present the work of living artists in dialogue with the Museums’ unique buildings and permanent collections.
 In the program’s first four years, installations by Carsten Nicolai/Alva Noto, Hilary Lloyd, Leonardo Drew, DIS, Ranu Mukherjee, and Matt Mullican transformed the de Young’s Wilsey Court.
-At the Legion of Honor, Urs Fischer, Sarah Lucas, Lynn Hershman Leeson, Julian Schnabel, and Alexandre Singh each presented exhibitions in dialogue with the architecture and the collection of works by Auguste Rodin.
+At the Legion of Honor, Urs Fischer, Sarah Lucas, Lynn Hershman Leeson, Julian Schnabel, and Alexandre Singh each presented exhibitions in conversation with the architecture and the collection of works by Auguste Rodin.
 The latest contemporary art exhibition Wangechi Mutu: I Am Speaking, Are You Listening? is on view at the Legion of Honor museum through November 7, 2021.

 The Fine Arts Museums of San Francisco’s Contemporary Arts Program is made possible by Presenting Sponsor the Lisa & Douglas Goldman Fund.
 Significant support is provided by The Harris Family and the Vance Wall Foundation.
 Additional support is provided by Joachim and Nancy Hellman Bechtle, Jeffrey N. Dauber and Marc A. Levin, Shaari Ergas, Katie Hagey & Jill Hagey in memory of their mother, Mary Beth Hagey, Kaitlyn and Mike Krieger, Lore Harp McGovern, Jessica and Jason Moment, Katie Schwab Paige and Matt Paige, Mr. and Mrs. Charles R. Schwab, David and Roxanne Soward, Gwynned Vitello, Zlot Buell + Associates, and the Contemporary Support Council of the Fine Arts Museums.

 Visiting \ de Young

-Hung Liu: Golden Gate will be included in general admission to the de Young museum.
-The de Young Museum is open Tue - Sun 9.30 am - 5.15 pm.
+Hung Liu: Golden Gate (金門) is included in general admission to the de Young museum.
+The de Young is open Tuesday–Sunday, 9:30 am–5:15 pm.
 For more information, please visit deyoungmuseum.org.

 About the Fine Arts Museums of San Francisco